CalARVRCourse/hw2-ar-game/README.md

-# hw2-ar-game

-Instructions: Building an AR Board Game
+# hw2-ar-game: Building an AR Board Game

-Overview:
+## Overview:

 For this homework you will be building a simple AR Board Game.
 The exact game you make is up to you and can be very simple (think Tic-Tac-Toe).
 This document will help you set up an AR mobile device application using Unity and AR Foundation.
 It will guide you through the steps of: finding planes in the scene, selecting your game board location, and creating basic interaction elements.